rsyncOSX/RsyncOSXdocs/content/post/Important.md

 Default parameters set by RsyncOSX to `rsync` can be disabled task by task.
 If you decide to disable a default parameter be,  sure you understand what the result is.
 A disabled parameter can be enabled again.

-## Aborting task
+## Aborting tasks

-Please be aware it is an external task or process which actually executes the command line tool `rsync`.
-RsyncOSX is monitoring the external task for counting progress and termination.
+Please be aware it is an external task not controlled by RsyncOSX which executes the command line tool `rsync`.
+RsyncOSX is monitoring the task for progress and termination.
 The user can abort a tasks at any time.
 Please let the abort to finish and cleanup properly before starting a new task.
 It might take a few seconds.
 If not the apps might become unresponsive.

-One advantage of utilizing `rsync` is that it can restart the synchronize task from where it was aborted.
+One of many advantages of utilizing `rsync` is that it can restart and continue the synchronize task from where it was aborted.

 ## RsyncOSX as your main tool for backup